Observational window effects on multi-object Reverberation Mapping: Introduction

 where $f$ is the virial coefficient; a dimensionless scale factor that accounts for the geometry, orientation, and kinematics of the BLR \citep{Woo2015}.

 This technique has been used to measure the masses of over 100 SMBHs, establishing RM as the primary method of SMBH mass measurement at $z > 0.1$ at present.
 The tight correlation found between the AGN luminosity and the radius of the BLR \citep[$R-L$ relation; e.g.,][]{Bentz2009} has facilitated the use of indirect virial BH mass estimators using single-epoch spectroscopy \citep[e.g.,][]{Shen2011}. \citet{Watson2011} proposed using the $R-L$ relation to standardise AGN for use in cosmology.
 Although RM is a powerful technique with many applications, its full potential is yet to be reached.
-Few measurements have been made beyond relatively low redshifts ($z > 0.5$), preventing the $R -L$ relations for the Mg~\textsc{ii} and C~\textsc{iv} emission lines from being better constrained.
+Few measurements have been made for the Mg~\textsc{ii} and C~\textsc{iv} emission lines, preventing the $R-L$ relations for these lines from being better constrained.
 This has also meant that the subset of AGN for which most RM measurements have been made are limited to local AGN, which are not representative of the general AGN population \citep{Shen2008,Shen2013}.
 It is necessary to probe the full range of AGN luminosities to improve virial BH mass estimates for the broader population.

 Time-domain photometric and spectroscopic monitoring is required to successfully conduct RM of the BLR, since the technique relies on tracing the stochastic variability of AGN.
 To mitigate the bias towards local AGN, recent ‘industrial-scale’ RM campaigns have probed new regions of the AGN luminosity-redshift parameter space, with a particular focus at high-redshifts.
 This includes the Australian Dark Energy Survey (OzDES) RM Program \citep{King2015} and Sloan Digital Sky Survey RM Project \citep[SDSS-RM,][]{Shen2015}, which began in 2013 and 2014, respectively.
 Developments with multi-object spectroscopy have enabled these surveys to monitor large AGN samples.
 The success of lag recovery is highly dependent on the observational window, therefore the cadence, season length and baseline must be optimised to achieve the goals of the survey.